David-VTUK/CKA-StudyGuide/RevisionTopics/04-Storage.md

     path: "/mnt/data"
 ```

-Create the workload to levage this:
+Create the workload to leverage this:

 ```yaml
 apiVersion: v1